humm-devadmin/hummdocs/docs/platforms/cubecart.md

 ![uninstall-3.png](/img/platforms/cubecart/uninstall-3.png)

-**5** - You can now download the new version of the Humm CubeCart plugin and install it as per the instructions in the [Installing Humm](#installing-oxipay) section of this document.
+**5** - You can now download the new version of the humm CubeCart plugin and install it as per the instructions in the [Installing humm](#installing-oxipay) section of this document.